kjansson/minipot/README.md

 When a user is given access, a container is started just for that session.
 This container is prepared at runtime from a base image of your choice.
 Keep in mind that the entrypoint will be overwritten, so a standard OS base image is probably most suitable, like Ubuntu or Centos.
 The SSH session is handled by the server and input/output is forwarded to and from the container, making it appear to the client that is actually has a direct SSH session.
 This also allows for capturing and controlling input and output, and controlling the environment, e.g. setting up a user for the accepted session.
 The session can be configured to timeout after a period of no input, or after a certain amount of time after SSH session starts, to not keep containers/attackers hanging around forever.
-Client information, authentication attempts, user input and file system changes are logged.
+Client information, authentication attempts, SSH requests, user input and file system changes are logged.
 There's also a packet capture option.

 Minipot is dead simple to use.
 Just an executable to run, while having Docker up and running.
 A single server can host many environments to handle sessions from attackers, how many simply depends on the size of the server and the image used.